Complaints Procedure — Commercial Waste Hackney

 The policy covers issues such as missed collections, incorrect container servicing, contamination incidents, invoicing disputes directly tied to collection performance, and any other failures of service delivery.
 Commercial Waste Hackney customers should expect transparent timelines for responses and a documented process for investigation.
 While specifics of local bylaws are not repeated here, the focus remains on remedying operational problems and restoring agreed service levels as quickly as possible.

-Documented evidence of missed commercial rubbish collection with photo Initial contact and acknowledgement: When a business submits a complaint, the company will acknowledge receipt within a defined working period.
+A large, grey, metal skip bin filled with multiple black rubbish bags made of plastic, placed outdoors on a paved surface, likely a driveway or service area in Hackney.
+The skip's rectangular shape has smooth, flat sides with built-in handles on each side for lifting, and it rests on small legs.
+Four black rubbish bags occupy the top of the bin, some stacked or leaning slightly to one side, with a textured surface indicating plastic material.
+The background is plain and black, highlighting the skip and its contents without any surrounding environment visible.
+The overall scene depicts a typical rubbish removal setup that might be used by Commercial Waste Hackney for waste collection, emphasizing the type of waste materials collected from commercial or domestic sites in the area, consistent with professional waste management services in London’s Hackney district.
+Initial contact and acknowledgement: When a business submits a complaint, the company will acknowledge receipt within a defined working period.
 To help with efficient handling, complainants should include: account reference or contract identifier, date and time of the event, description of the problem, and any supporting evidence such as photographs of the waste presentation or missed collection.
 This information allows the operations team to prioritise and allocate the right resources for a timely resolution.

 How to raise a complaint